 Keep a list of stores in your area and make a day out of shopping.
-It’s easy to feel discouraged if you don’t find anything on your first go, but it’s damn near impossible to go home empty-handed after a full day of back-to-back secondhand shopping.
-After a few visits, you’ll not only know which stores are your favorite, but when those stores restock.
+It’s easy to feel discouraged if you don’t find anything on your first go, but it’s nearly impossible to go home empty-handed after a full day of back-to-back secondhand shopping.
+After a few visits, you’ll not only know which stores are your favorite, but also when those stores restock.

 One draw to shopping secondhand, for me, is my ability to try new styles at a low cost.
 You may have an already-established look, but I encourage you to experiment with different silhouettes, styles, and colors.
 I have a full Pinterest board of outfits the imaginary me would love to wear, but my style will always be “thrifted;” even if that means one day I’m wearing an all-black ensemble with a statement necklace, and the next day I’m in a torn t-shirt and leggings.